List of songs recorded by Twenty One Pilots

-Twenty One Pilots have released six studio albums, the most recent being Scaled and Icy (2021).
-While the original line-up had included bassist Nick Thomas and drummer Chris Salih, Josh Dun replaced Salih on drums and percussion in 2011, and remains the only other member of the band aside from frontman Tyler Joseph and their touring members.
+Twenty One Pilots have eight studio albums, with the most recent one being Breach, released in September 2025.
+While the original line-up had included bassist Nick Thomas and drummer Chris Salih, Josh Dun replaced Salih on drums and percussion in 2011, and remains the only other member of the band aside from frontman Tyler Joseph.

 A list of albums by Twenty One Pilots and their respective chart listings can be found on the Twenty One Pilots discography article.